surajitsarkar19/react-native-picker-view/picker-view/README.md

 It is a boolean flag that is determined whether to activate keyboard input in Picker view.
 This flag is used only for android.

 #### onSelect
-It is a callback function, which is called from the library when an selected item in Picker is changed.
+It is a callback function, which is called from the library when a selection is changed.
 Its signature is :--
 ```javascript
 (selectedValue, selectedIndex) => {